 - P.O.V.
 Cam: From Masha's perspective as she dashes away from Kholin in the forest.

-- Poverty Food: In one scene we see Ivan and two befriended officers of the Russian army eating a mushy meal out of brass bowls.
+- Poverty Food: In one scene we see Ivan, Kholin, and Galtsev eating a mushy meal out of brass bowls.

-- Revenge: Ivan is determined to avenge the death of his family.
+- Revenge: Ivan is determined to avenge the death of his family by joining the partisans and killing Germans.

 - Stock Footage: Used at the end to show the Russian conquest of Berlin.